jamescussen/Poly-VVX-Teams-SIP-Gateway-Tool/README.md

   <img src="https://github.com/jamescussen/Poly-VVX-Teams-SIP-Gateway-Tool/raw/main/PolyVVXTeamsSIPGatewayTool.png" alt="Tool Image"/>
 </p>

+**Update 1.01:**

+* Fixed bug with Provisioning server setting always selecting Asia Pacific when using the GUI. - Thanks to Branko Sabadi for reporting this issue!

 **Features:**

 * GUI and command line execution modes.
 To use the GUI just run the tool without the "-Command" flag. to use command line mode run the tool using the "-Command" flag.
 See the command line flags section of the blog post for more details.